 World War II is now way over a generation ago, and few who cruise may feel they have no immediate family connection to that era.
 However, there will be a deep connection for all of us to a distant relative lost here.
 To that end, and because it is so moving, we felt we needed to add the Souda Bay Cemetery and also add it to our Church list, because that is what it is.
 A place of respect and remembrance.
 Crete played a major part in World War II which saw the beginning and end of many practices.
 It was the end of mass paratroops being dropped because they need the element of surprise, it saw the advent of radar.
 Not only were the local people involved but here Canadian, British, Australian and New Zealand troops fought and died.
-Many of them lie in un-named graves in war cemeteries.
-The legendary battle of Crete changed the world in many different ways, so there are many tours and stories for those who wish to engage in the history.
+Many of them lie in unnamed graves in war cemeteries.
+The legendary battle of Crete changed the world in many different ways, so there are many tours and stories for those who wish to engage in history.

 In Chania, sadly the War Museum of Chania has been closed.
-The exhibits, photographs, war artifacts and other items from the national wars and revolutions of the Greek History are locked in the circa 1870 building designed by Makouzo.
+The exhibits, photographs, war artefacts and other items from the national wars and revolutions of Greek History are locked in the circa 1870 building designed by Makouzo.
 It was previously used as barracks by the Italian Army during World War II.
 Check if you were desperate to see it, but we fear it is has been closed since 2015.
 You may see many other World War cemeteries on the island if you take a specific WWII tour.

-Across the bay the fortressed Island of Souda was once a battleground between the Greeks and the Ottomans.
+Across the bay, the fortressed Island of Souda was once a battleground between the Greeks and the Ottomans.
 This island has sat in the middle of many pilgrimage routes and been fault over.